zfoh/zureg/README.md

     to the "invoke URL" followed by `/register`.
 You should now see the registration page.

+    If you see `NotFoundException registrants summary` instead. make sure to run the `zureg-janitor` lambda once to bootstrap the summary.

 5. As a test, register using an email address you verified (by default, AWS will not let you send email to random people).